Dr. Jennifer Pinto-Martin was appointed Ombuds for the University of Pennsylvania on July 1, 2020.

 Dr. Pinto-Martin earned a bachelor’s degree from Stanford University, and a master’s degree in public health and a PhD in epidemiology, both from the University of California.

 Marcia Martínez-Helfman joined the University as Associate Ombuds in July 2011.
 Prior to her arrival at Penn, she served for over 20 years in human resources leadership and employee relations roles in a broad range of business settings, including healthcare, financial services, technology, and non-profits.
 Ms. Martínez-Helfman received her undergraduate and law degrees from the University of Pennsylvania and her Masters degree in Social Work from Washington University in St. Louis.

 Ms. Martínez-Helfman is the recipient of numerous awards, including the Philadelphia Business Journal's Woman of Distinction Award and Fannie Mae's Chairman's Award.
 She was also selected as a Fellow of Robert Wood Johnson's Urban Health Initiative for her community service and leadership.
 Ms. Martínez-Helfman has had an extensive record of volunteer and community service throughout her professional career, having served in numerous leadership roles with nonprofit and civic organizations, including Congreso de Latinos Unidos, Finanta, the Hispanic Bar Association of Pennsylvania, and the Haverford Township Human Relations Commission.
-From 2013-2016 she was editor of The Independent Voice, the quarterly newsletter of the International Ombudsman Association.
-She joined the IOA Board of Directors in April 2017 and was elected President of the Association in April 2018.
+From 2013 to 2016 she was the editor of The Independent Voice, the quarterly newsletter of the International Ombuds Association (IOA).
+She also chaired the IOA Title IX Ad Hoc Committee from 2014-2016.
+Marcia joined the Board of Directors of the IOA in April 2017 and served two terms as President of the Association from April 2018 to April 2020.